OpenRefine/OpenRefine/SECURITY.md

 ## Reporting a Vulnerability

-You can report a vulnerability by opening a bug report [HERE](https://github.com/OpenRefine/OpenRefine/issues/new/choose)
+You can privately report a vulnerability to us by sending a report to this private mailing list [mailto:openrefine-coredev@googlegroups.com](mailto:openrefine-coredev@googlegroups.com)

-We will try our best to fix any valid vulnerability that is reported to us.
+Our core team will try their best to fix any valid vulnerability that is reported to them.

 Keep in mind that OpenRefine is designed to run locally on a users PC, while also making network calls across the internet only upon a users choice or command.